janw4ld/pandoc-example/pandoc-markdown-example/example.md

 \newpage

+# Introduction
+This document is supposed to be read with the source and render side-by-side;
+It demonstrates some of the pandoc markdown+latex syntax, which can be learned by observing the code in the md source, and its resulting output in the PDF.

 # This is a heading
 The headings appear as sections in the table of content.
 If your pdf viewer supports document outlines, the headings will also  appear there.
 The table of contents is automatically generated from the headings by Pandoc.
 You can generate it in VSCode or write it manually instead if you want to.

 ## This is a heading 2